workingBen/dont-forget-this-shit/happiness/no_complaining_rule.md

 #### THE RULE:
 #### Employees are not allowed to mindlessly complain to their coworkers.
 #### Addition to THE RULE:
-#### If they have a problem or complaint about their job, their company, their customer, or anything else, they are encouraged to bring the issue to the manager or someone who is in a position to address the complaint.
-Howerver, the employees must share one or two possible solutions to their complaint as well.
+#### If an employee has a problem or complaint about their job, their company, their customer, or anything else, they are encouraged to bring the issue to the manager or someone who is in a position to address the complaint.
+The employee, however, must share one or two possible solutions to their complaint as well.

 ## The Cost of Negativity